safepay/cover.hd_powerview/README.md

 You can then make them go up, down, stop or go to a set position via a slider.

+## Installation
+Copy all the files to a custom_components/hd_powerview directory in your Home Assistant folder.

+## Configuration
 ```yaml
 cover:
   - platform: hd_powerview